b-wize/peridot/README.md

-A customized OCI Fedora silverblue with some preferred tweaks.
+A customized OCI Fedora kinoite (KDE) with some preferred tweaks.

 Big thanks to everyone working on the [Universal Blue](https://github.com/ublue-os) and [Bazzite](https://github.com/ublue-os/bazzite) projects.